javaPhil/food_trucks/README.md

 # README

-Command line application to find all of the open food trucks in San Francisco for today.
+Command line application to find all of the open food trucks in San Francisco for today from San Francisco government’s API.

 ## Mac Installation